cNorspang/ASTEPWikiBak/services/TNM_Creator_Genesis.md

 The main endpoint returns a valid TNM model as default, used in the TNM Service (RFC 0020) The option `only_filled_data` makes it return only edges which have filled data.
 This does not include `max_weight`, `max_length`, etc. and `mean_speed`, since there sadly isn't any data on those for any of the edges at all in the database.
 The option `node_limit` sets a limit for how many nodes can be taken from a query.
 The reason it is a node limit, is because that road segments gets "split" into a bidirectional graph, making it point in two directions.
+The option `municipality` restricts the query to the selected municipality.

 ## How to run it locally